ThisisRDSharma/Siddu-/README.md

 Our approach involves calculating the absolute difference between the recent quarter's ATR ratio and the six-month rolling average, then evaluating whether the quarterly values fall within the predefined thresholds to ensure a stable and consistent performance assessment.

+The False Positive Rate (FPR) measures the proportion of total alerts that were ultimately classified as "Not Suspicious."
+It is calculated as:

+False Positive Rate
+=
+Alerts Classified as "Not Suspicious"
+Total Alerts
+False Positive Rate=
+Total Alerts
+Alerts Classified as "Not Suspicious"
+​

+A high FPR indicates that a significant number of alerts are being incorrectly flagged as suspicious, leading to operational inefficiencies, increased manual review workload, and unnecessary investigations.

+However, a low FPR may suggest that the system is too restrictive, potentially missing legitimate suspicious activity and increasing the risk of undetected fraud or compliance violations.